 The Decisions to reject the Ajax Project in view of the highest standards that were consistently met for public consultation and stakeholder engagement was a significant disappointment to the Company; however, in Managements view, the Project is technically sound, viable and economically beneficial for the Kamloops community, First Nations and for the Province of BC and Canada.
-KGHM Ajax, following a review of the reasons for the Decisions, are considering the next steps to take on the project
+KGHM Ajax, in consultation with Abacus, are considering the next steps to take on the project

-Investment in KGHM Ajax project: KGHM Ajax is engaged principally in the exploration and development of the Ajax Project located near Kamloops, British Columbia.
+Investment in KGHM Ajax project: KGHM Ajax was formed to facilitate the exploration and development of the Ajax Project located near Kamloops, British Columbia.
 The Company owns 20% (KGHM: 80%) of the common and voting shares of KGHM Ajax and adjusts for its share of the profits and/or losses of KGHM Ajax as well as any distributions received from KGHM Ajax (none to date).

-As a result of the decisions on the EA certificate, KGHM Ajax recorded an impairment loss, reducing the carrying value of the Ajax project at December 31, 2017, such that at December 31, 2017 the Company's investment in KGHM Ajax was \$6,390,810.
-At September 30, 2018, the Company's investment in KGHM Ajax was \$6,185,178.
+As a result of the decisions on the EA certificate, KGHM Ajax recorded an impairment loss, reducing the carrying value of the Ajax project at December 31, 2017.
+At December 31, 2018, the Company's investment in KGHM Ajax was \$6,020,943.